Affiliations & Partnerships

 - University of North Florida

-Nemours Children's Hospital is located in Lake Nona Medical City, one of the country’s emerging leaders in bioscience and research where scientific and medical advancements are made every day.
+Nemours Children's Hospital, Orlando is located in Lake Nona Medical City, one of the country’s emerging leaders in bioscience and research where scientific and medical advancements are made every day.
 Medical City is home to Sanford-Burnham Medical Research Institute, a premier research institute where our doctor/researchers are able to collaborate on the latest advances in science and best practices in children’s health.

 The National Institutes of Health (NIH), a part of the U.S. Department of Health and Human Services, is really 27 separate research institutes and centers, constituting the world’s largest source of funding for medical research in the world.
 With millions of dollars in NIH funding, Nemours researchers in the Delaware Valley and Florida are actively engaged in a wide range of studies and trials that can lead to significant advances for children.

-The Centers for Disease Control (CDC) and Prevention is dedicated to protecting health and promoting quality of life through the prevention and control of disease, injury, and disability.
-While much of the CDC’s activity focuses on prevention programs, the agency provides grants that assist research organizations that contribute to the CDC′s mission through health information dissemination, preparedness, prevention, research, and surveillance.
+The Centers for Disease Control and Prevention (CDC) is dedicated to protecting health and promoting quality of life through the prevention and control of disease, injury and disability.
+While much of the CDC’s activity focuses on prevention programs, the agency provides grants that assist research organizations that contribute to the CDC′s mission through health information dissemination, preparedness, prevention, research and surveillance.

 The Muscular Dystrophy Association is the world’s leading nonprofit health organization sponsoring research seeking the causes of and effective treatments for neuromuscular diseases.
 MDA research grants currently are supporting more than 250 projects worldwide.
 In addition to basic research, the MDA funds numerous translational research projects, which move promising new drug therapies into the clinic as rapidly and efficiently as possible and address critical weaknesses in the drug development process for rare diseases.